 Le bacteriological analyses are compulsory in all cases.
 This is not only to comply with regulations, but above all to ensure the safety of those who use our facilities.

-We hope that with these few lines you have understood that behind a dispenser that dispenses pleasant, safe and fresh water, there is attention to every detail, years of experience and work, many problems solved that have produced an experience available to the end customer.
+We hope that with these few lines it has been understood that behind a dispenser that provides pleasant, safe and fresh water, there is attention to every detail, years of experience and work, many problems solved which have produced experience available to the end customer.

-Our 40 years in the industry have taught us that the world of water is complex and requires specific skills.
-When you are offered a system, in addition to seeing whether you like it and whether it fits well into your environment, pay particular attention to the quality of the company you are approaching.
+Our 40 years in the industry have taught us that The world of water is complex and requires specific expertise..
+When you are offered an installation, as well as seeing if you like it and if it fits well in your environment, pay particular attention to the quality of the company you are dealing with.

 At DKR, we provide our customers not only with high-quality installations, but with a comprehensive service that includes: